 What does the future hold for call centers?

 From a technical standpoint, call centers are becoming increasingly efficient:

 - in call routing, which is more refined, effective and better able to take the context of a call into account;

 - in enabling agents to immediately respond to client needs.

 For instance, let’s say a Spanish speaker looking for a lawn mower on your gardening company’s website calls your support number.
 He or she will be put in direct contact (without entering the call queue or having to navigate your voice menu) with an agent who not only speaks Spanish but is an expert on the product of interest.

-It’s simpler than ever to put in place a high-performance call center within your organisation, with access to cheap and efficient CRMs along with the emergence of simpler and more accessible call center cloud solutions.
+It’s simpler than ever to put in place a high-performance call center within your organization, with access to cheap and efficient CRMs along with the emergence of simpler and more accessible call center cloud solutions.
 This is why we’ll be seeing many more of even the smallest teams using high-performance telecom solutions to manage their customer service and sales calls in-house.